roadlittledawn/portfolio-site/src/files/resume-notes.md

 # Positioning statement

+Empathetic software engineering leader with a full-stack background.
+Builder and life-long learner.
+I ship resilient, high-throughput teams.
+And code when I have the time :)

+My approach balances technical with the human.
+I love envisioniong what's possible and how to practically build toward it.
+I love prototyping, planning systems (both technical and human), and helping my teams measure and achieve success, for themselves and the business.

+## Outline / Notes

 Software engineering leader.

 Team / culture builder

 I love building systems - both technical and team.

+I love building the structures for a

 Balance team health, system health, delivering results / value on time.